JibrilExe/webchat/README.md

-# webchat
+# Webchat
 This is a project that I made in my free time during the summer of 2023, it is not optimized at all.
 I just wanted to experiment a bit to train overall skills.

-For the frontend I used angular.
+For the frontend I used **angular**.
-The backend is written in python/Flask, it handles database requests.
+The backend is written in **python (Flask)**, it handles database requests.
-There also is a small part of server and client side code that i wrote in node.js, it is made to update the chat in real time when multiple users are active.
+There is also a small part of server and client side code that i wrote in node.js, it is made to update the chat in real time when multiple users are active.

 ## Landing page (after clicking login button)